prasad209/End-to-end-data-engineering-and-DevOps-Project/README.md

-Aim:This is an ongoing Data engineering+ DevOps projects Data from source database is extracted and loaded to a destination database using a python ELT script which is later replaced by Airbye, the data received in this destination database is transformed using dbt In total, there are 4 docker containers
+Aim:This is an ongoing Data engineering+ DevOps projects Data from source database is extracted and loaded to a destination database using a python ELT script which is later replaced by Airbye, the data received in this destination database is transformed using dbt In total, there are multiple docker containers

-Docker 1: consists of source postgresql database
+Docker container 1: consists of source postgresql database

-Docker 2:Airbyte container (previously the container was for python ELT script, please refer dbt branch to see details)
+Docker container 2:Airbyte container (previously the container was for python ELT script, please refer dbt branch to see details)

-Docker 3:consists of destination postgresql database
+Docker container 3:consists of destination postgresql database

-Docker 4: dbt
+Docker container 4: dbt

+Docker container 5: Airflow

 The project uses
 tech stack: Docker container, python, dbt